Dontler/Algorithms/lcg/README.md

-Linear congruential generator - algorithm that yields a sequence of pseudo-randomized numbers calculated with a discontinuous piecewise linear equation.
+# Linear congruential generator

+Algorithm that yields a sequence of pseudo-randomized numbers calculated with a discontinuous piecewise linear equation.